 I hope you enjoy your grilled margherita pizza as much as we do.
 It’s a fun experience.

 Remember to use fresh ingredients and good pizza dough, watch the heat when grilling, and enjoy your pizza!
 Let me know how it goes for you and any tips you’ve discovered.

 - pizza dough (use my Italian pizza dough recipe – link in notes)

 - 4-5 Roma or San Marzano tomatoes sliced into 1/8" slices a good meaty tomato will do

 - 1 16oz ball of fresh mozzarella or small balls – just make sure it's fresh mozzarella (not shredded)

 - handful fresh basil leaves

-- extra virgin olive oil
+- 2 Tablespoons extra virgin olive oil

-Roll out your pizza dough into the appropriate size and rub with olive oil.
+- Roll out your pizza dough into the appropriate size and rub with olive oil.
 Try to make the dough thin as it will thicken on the grill.

-Heat the grill to medium heat.
+- Heat the grill to high heat.